abagabagon/verifico/README.md

 ## **Keyboard Commands**

-Keyboard Commands contains functions pertaining to keyboard actions done by a user at a Web Page.
+Keyboard Commands contains functions pertaining to keyboard actions done by a user in a Web Page.
 Class for this is `KeyboardCommands`.

 `KeyboardCommands` Class can be instantiated below using the instantiated `WebDriverFactory` and `WaitCommands` Classes: